 Printing and Pickup

-A 3‑Day non‑resident fishing license costs $37.00 and can be purchased and printed instantly through the Outdoor Alabama website using a major debit or credit card, or obtained in person at local license agents, district offices, or probate offices for those who prefer paper documentation.
+A 3‑Day non‑resident fishing license costs $37.00 and can be purchased and printed instantly through the Outdoor Alabama website using a major debit or credit card.
+Or obtain it in person at local license agents, district offices, or probate offices for those who prefer paper documentation.
 You’ll choose printing options online for immediate proof or select pickup locations when buying in person.
-Print the receipt and carry it; enforcement expects a valid license to avoid fines.
+Print the receipt and carry it.
+Enforcement expects a valid license to avoid fines.

 | Method | Where |